Physician Assistant Resume Examples

 Effective Action Verbs and Terminology

-Using appropriate action verbs and industry terminology can significantly enhance your resume.
+Using appropriate action verbs and industry terminology can significantly lift your resume.

 - •Action Verbs: Assessed, Diagnosed, Treated, Managed, Collaborated, Executed, Led, Implemented, Trained, Monitored.